 Competitors exit the aircraft 12,500 feet.
 Teams include two performers and one videographer.
 There are seven rounds in competition made up of compulsory manoeuvres and free routines.

-Compulsory rounds are involve a series of randomly drawn moves of loops, rolls, transitions and docks to be executed within the competition window.
+Compulsory rounds involve a series of randomly drawn moves of loops, rolls, transitions and docks to be executed within the competition window.
 Explanations of the compulsory moves can be found on pages 102-104 of the Sporting Code.

 Free routine choreography is made up by the team to show their creativity and style.
 Scoring is based on difficulty and execution of moves and presentation by the video.